 BCAA Blend (2:1:1)

 Many people view such labels in a similar light to the “collect $200 salary” tile in Monopoly games.
 Free pleasure.
-BCAAs are well-known for their amazing flavorings, with brands like Apollon Nutrition even replicating margarita cocktails to a T. With a label not demonstrating any caloric density at all while giving your taste buds something to celebrate over, BCAAs are the best thing to ever grace your caloric deficit.
+BCAAs are well-known for their amazing flavorings, with brands even replicating drinks like margarita cocktails to a T. With a label not demonstrating any caloric density at all while giving your taste buds something to celebrate over, BCAAs are the best thing to ever grace your caloric deficit.
 Or are they?

 What the Science Says